A colossal challenge

 As a parent of minor children, your number-one planning priority is to name legal guardians to care for your children should anything happen to you.
 And with the ongoing pandemic, this responsibility is even more vital and urgent.

-And, if you are having a difficult time deciding who to name as legal guardians for your children, we can even help you make the right decisions.
+All parents, and especially single parents, should especially appoint temporary or stand-by guardians.
+CLICK HERE to do that free.
+Here are some tips for choosing your guardian.
+And if you are having a difficult time deciding who to name as legal guardians for your children, we can help you make the right decision.

 Officially answering the question of who will care for your kids if you can’t—even for a short time—is one of the best things you can do right now to prepare for COVID-19 or any potential illness.
 Taking this simple action is a real, concrete step you can take to protect your kids during this frightening time.
 Plus, knowing that your kids will be cared for by the people you would want looking after them in the event you require hospitalization, need to be intubated, or pass away from the virus will be a huge relief, allowing you to focus 100% on your recovery.